zero2one/search_api_location/README.txt

 After enabling search_api_location go to /admin/config/search/search-api/index/YOUR_INDEX_NAME/fields

-Afterwards click on 'add fields' and select the geofield which you want to index.
+Click on 'add fields' and select the geofield which you want to index.
 Note the geofield must have stored a lat/lon pair value.
 Then select type as Latitude/longitude to work with search_api_location_views and/or Recursive Prefix Tree to work with fcets_map_widget.